josedv82/R_Intro_Workshop/README.md

 # R Programming Introductory Workshop

-This was a 1hr introductory workshop on the basics of R programming for S&C / performance coaches without any previous experience with R.
+This was a 1hr workshop tailored towards S&C / performance coaches without any previous experience with R. This course provides an overview of first steps and common tasks coaches will need to complete when using R for data analysis.

 Link to the course Rmd Script [here](https://github.com/josedv82/R_for_Strength_Coaches/blob/master/Rstudio%20Workshop.Rmd)

 ***

-# What we will learn
+# What are we going to be learning

 * Basic intro to R and Rstudio
 * The difference between packages and functions